CollinHeist/TitleCardMaker/docs/user_guide/settings.md

     If you have feedback or suggestions on improving the accessibility of the project, please reach out on the [Discord](https://discord.gg/bJ3bHtw8wH) or [GitHub](https://github.com/TitleCardMaker/TitleCardMaker-WebUI/).

+### Reduced Animations

+Whether to disable various animations within the UI.
+This can be for improved site performance or accessibility.

+This does not disable all animations, just the more "egregious" ones like the home-page Series loading.

 [^1]: This can be toggled on/off.